CplusTraining/casting-agency/README.md

 The access token will be displayed on the URL bar after login.

+## THIRD-PARTY AUTHENTICATION
+### RABC
+- There are 3 roles 'Casting Assistant', 'Casting Director' and 'Executive Producer'.
+- To get access token for 'Casting Assistant', login with account:
+    - username: casting_assistant@gmail.com
+    - password: Abcd1234
+- To get access token for 'Casting Director', login with account:
+    - username: casting_director@gmail.com
+    - password: Abcd1234
+- To get access token for 'Executive Producer', login with account:
+    - username: executive_producer@gmail.com
+    - password: Abcd1234

+### auth.py
+Auth0 is set up and running.
+The following configurations are in a setup.sh file which is exported by the app:
+- The Auth0 Domain Name
+- The JWT code signing secret
+- The Auth0 Client ID
+The JWT token contains the permissions for the 'Executive Producer' roles.

+## DATA MODELING:
+### models.py
+The schema for the database and helper methods to simplify API behavior are in models.py:
+- There are three tables created: Movie, Acotr and Casting
+- The Movie table is used by the role 'Executive Producer' to add, update and create movies.
+'Casting Director' and 'Casting Assistant' can retrieve movie list.
+- The Actor table is used by the role 'Executive Producer' and 'Casting Director' to add, update and create actors.
+'Casting Assistant' can retrieve actor list.
+- The Casting table is used by the role 'Executive Producer', 'Casting Director' and 'Casting Assistant' to add, update and create castings and retrive all casting data
+- The Casting table has 2 foreign keys 'actor_id' and 'movie_id' for both Actor and Movie table.
+Each table has an insert, update, delete, and format helper functions.

 ## Run and Test local
 1. Run venv